Arthur C. Lichtenberger: Bishop

 In 1951 he became the Bishop of Missouri, and he held that post until he was elected the presiding bishop in 1958.
 As Bishop of Missouri he initiated congregational studies on the church's mission and established new congregations.
 In 1956 he assumed the chairmanship of an Episcopal delegation studying the problems of the Church of South India.

 In 1958 he was an attendee of the Lambeth Conference in London.

 In 1961 he was the first Episcopal Church leader to meet with a pope when he met Pope John XXIII at the Vatican.
 The meeting was commemorated with his image on a stamp from the Vatican post office.

 In 1963, Princeton University gave him an honorary degree of Doctor of Divinity.

 On February 21, 1963, the church completed work on the Episcopal Church Center (which had begun in 1958) in New York City.
 The center housed the national church's missionary, educational, and social work offices.

 On November 23, 1963, he received a telegram from Robert F. Kennedy, U.S. attorney general and brother of the late president, asking that he participate in the funeral of John F. Kennedy.
 Lichtenberger, was recovering from phlebitis at the time and asked Bishop William Creighton to represent him.

-He retired from his position in 1964 because of health reasons and became a visiting professor at the Episcopal Theological Seminary in Cambridge, Massachusetts.
+He retired from his position in 1964 because of health reasons and became a visiting professor at the Episcopal Theological Seminary.

 He died in 1968 in Bethel, Vermont.
 He owned a farm there where he liked to go fishing.

 In 2010 he posthumously received the Founders' Award from the Sigma Pi fraternity.